Albufeira travel guide

 Nightlife

 The Strip — the concentrated bar and club zone between the old town and Praia da Oura — is active June through September and peaks in July and August.
 This is not worth mentioning as an attraction to cultural travellers, but it exists and shapes the area’s character significantly during those months.
+For planning a wider Algarve trip, our Algarve road trip itinerary maps a coastal route that takes in Albufeira alongside the Algarve’s quieter highlights.
+See also where to stay in Albufeira and the full Albufeira guide.

 Frequently Asked Questions